1. Introduction – AustralianSuper respects your privacy

 The personal information we collect will be used by AustralianSuper and its staff to:

-- open and administer your super and insurance accounts, and keep you informed about your super and insurance and opportunities available to you as a Fund member
+open and administer your super and retirement accounts, including any insurance entitlements, and keep you informed about your accounts and entitlements and opportunities available to you as a Fund member

 For employment candidates, AustralianSuper collects your personal information for recruitment purposes, to manage your employment application and, if you are successfully placed in a position at AustralianSuper, your ongoing employment.